Easy-to-Prepare Recipes Using a Kyowa Rice Cooker

 Now here’s something kids and kids-at-heart wouldn’t miss: Mac and Cheese!
 Here’s how quick it is to prepare with a rice cooker.

 - 10.5 oz. elbow macaroni

 - ½ tsp. salt

 - ½ tsp. ground black pepper (optional)

-- Combine macaroni, salt and 2 cups water in rice cooker.
+- In your rice cooker, combine macaroni, salt and 2 cups water.
 Set the rice cooker on Cook and leave for 30 minutes, or until the cooking cycle is almost complete and most of the water is absorbed.

 - Stir in the milk, cheese, flour, salt and black pepper.
 Close the lid, turn the cooker to Warm.
 Let it cook for about 10 minutes when cheese is melted and the milk is well incorporated.